top of page

 Explanation:

-• A common method to approximate spatialization and/or distance from the listener is introducing artificial reverberation.
+• A common method to approximate spatialization and/or distance from the listener is introducing synthetic reverberation.

 • Reverberation, however, also introduces timbral coloration of the sound, ultimately changing its characteristics (e.g. a singer in a bedroom vs a concert hall).